epiphan-video/avstudio_api/docs-source-slate/index.html.md

  --data-binary '{"cmd": "firmware.update"}'
 ```

-Starts firmware update if more recent firmware is available.
+Starts a firmware update if a more recent firmware version is available.

 ## unpair